RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

 cases, you will need to
 [search Blockly's rules](https://developers.google.com/blockly/guides/configure/web/appearance/css#blockly_css_rules).

-A simpler rule of thumb is that if your rule doesn't work, you probably need an `!important` declaration.

 ## Toolbox categories

 In this section, you will create CSS rules to assign the colours used by the